sagemath/trac_to_gh/Issue 7635.md

 # Issue 7635: notebook -- make it trivial for any user to restrict the notebook server to only listen on certain subdomain

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7635

 Original creator: was